Create PDF To Save Offline

 10. Sometimes an air bubble or small debris can get stuck in the high pressure pump, causing cavitation.
 It can often be cleared simply by restarting the system and increasing/decreasing pressure a few times.

-11. A small amount of air in the prefilter is fine, but excessive air that won’t go away (>1″ from top) indicates a likely air leak in the system.
-Check gasket in prefilter housing.
+11. A small amount of air in the prefilter is fine, but excessive air that won’t go away (>1″ from top) indicates a likely air leak in the system upstream from the lift pump.

 12. If there are no blockages, then it is possible the high pressure pump packings need replacement.
 This is extremely rarely the case.
 Experience has proven that most people getting to this step have missed a blockage in one of the above steps.